The Best National Parks Books to Inform & Inspire

 The National Parks: America’s Best Idea

 Have you seen the Ken Burns documentary about National Parks?
 First of all, if you haven’t done that and you’re a National Parks lover, then you need to see it for sure.
+You’ll be an expert in national park history.

 But there’s also a book.
-It will make you appreciate so much the people like John Muir and Teddy Roosevelt who believed strongly that there are places that need to be preserved for future generations to enjoy.
+It will make you appreciate the people like John Muir and Teddy Roosevelt who believed strongly that there are places that need to be preserved for future generations to enjoy.

 National Parks are important places, and if you’re a fan, you’ll also love learning about how they came to be National Parks.